Niro-dev91/iot-stream-processor/README.md

 ## Architecture Overview

 - **IoTDataGenerator**: Generates simulated IoT sensor data.
-- **IngestionService**: Consumes raw data, validates it, and forwards it to the processing service.
+- **Ingestion**: Consumes raw data, validates it, and forwards it to the processing service.
 - **ProcessingService**: Enhances, filters, categorizes, and sets corresponding status flags along with an overall status message.
 - **DataPersistenceService**: Stores valid processed data into Elasticsearch.
 - **Kibana**: Used to explore the stored data in Elasticsearch.